Frequently Answered Questions

 - engravings and their different techniques: the format of the plate (platemark to platemark);

-- woodcuts, wood and steel engraving, lithographs: the format of the subject together with possible text.
+- woodcuts, wood and steel engravings, lithographs: the format of the subject together with possible text.

 Measures are usually in centimeters (cm), drawings in millimeters (mm) however, with 10 mm = 1 cm = 0.3937 inches.

 The copyright at all texts and images on this website in both printed and electronic form rests exclusively and inalianably with lüder h. niemeyer.
 In any case any use by a third party therefore requires the permission of lüder h. niemeyer.
 Please see Licensing Images.